kartven2/Location-Tracking/README.md

 5. Display Road Map, Allow users to pan, Set marker

 6. Search for places based on keywords using the google maps API

+How to run

+1. Add your Google Maps API key in index.html
+2. Run "http-server"